Gem-Sin/Instacart-Grocery-Basket-Analysis/README.md

-# Instacart-Grocery-Basket-Analysis
+#  Instacart Grocery Basket Analysis

-# Project Summary
+##  Project Summary
 Instacart, an online grocery retailer, required exploratory analysis of customer and sales data.
-Instacart performs well in terms of sales, however, stakeholders seek deeper insights into customer purchasing behaviour to support a more targeted marketing approach.
-This analysis focused on understanding customer segmentation and identifying distinct shopping patterns.
-The goal is to inform strategies that enable Instacart to deliver personalised marketing campaigns tailored to specific customer profiles, ultimately improving sales performance and customer engagement.

-Disclaimer: Instacart is a real company who shares its data online.
-However this project was part of a Career Foundry Achievement and the customer dataset used was provided by Career Foundry and is fictitious.

-# Key Questions

-● What are the busiest days of the week and busiest hours of the day?

-● What time do customers spend the most money?

-● What recommendations can simplify price range groupings to better guide marketing efforts?

-● Are there certain types of products that are more popular than others?

-● How often do customers return to Insacart?

-● Do ordering habits vary based on a customer’s loyalty status?

-● Are there differences in ordering habits based on a customer’s region?

-● Is there a connection between age and family status regarding ordering habits?

-● What classifications can be derived from demographic information, such as income, age,  types of goods, and family status?

-● How do ordering habits differ among various customer profiles?

-# Datasets

-The following datasets were used in the project and are from “The Instacart Online Grocery Shopping Dataset 2017”, Accessed from www.instacart.com/datasets/grocery-shopping-2017: via Kaggle 27.05.2025

-● Orders

-● Products

-● Departments

-● Orders_Products_Prior

-● Customers (created by Career Foundry for educational purpose)

-# Tools

-Python code was used and was executed in Jupyter Notebook.

-The following libraries were used:

-●  Pandas: for data analysis

-●  NumPy: for mathematical equations

-●  Seaborn: for data visualisations

-●  Matplotlib: for data visualisations

-●  Scipy: for mathematical equations

-# Folders

-Description of the contents of the Instacart Project Folder

-● 01 Project Management: Contains the project brief.

-● 02 Data: Contains two subfolders: (This folder is not included as the datasets are too large)

-      'Original Data': Original datasets.

-      'Prepared Data': Cleaned data ready for analysis.

-● 03 Scripts: Python code written in Jupyter Notebook

-● 04 Analysis: Contains Reports and Test Files, both empty, removed when uploaded.
-Contains Visualisations folder which includes the visualisations used for exploratory analysis and explaining insights.

-● 05 Sent to Client: Contains final Excel report
+While Instacart performs well in terms of sales, stakeholders requested **deeper insights into customer purchasing behaviour** to support a more targeted marketing strategy.

+This project focused on:
+- Understanding **customer segmentation**
+- Identifying **shopping patterns**
+- Providing actionable recommendations for **personalised marketing campaigns**

+These insights aim to help Instacart tailor marketing strategies to customer profiles, thereby improving **sales performance** and **customer engagement**.

+ **Disclaimer**: Instacart is a real company that shares some data publicly.
+However, the dataset used here was provided by *Career Foundry* for educational purposes and is **fictitious**.

+---

+##  Key Questions
+- What are the busiest days of the week and hours of the day?
+- At what times do customers spend the most money?
+- How can price range groupings simplify marketing recommendations?
+- Which products are most and least popular?
+- How often do customers return to Instacart?
+- Do ordering habits vary by **loyalty status** or **geographic region**?
+- What demographic factors (e.g., **age, income, family status**) influence ordering habits?
+- How do customer profiles differ in their purchasing behaviours?

+---

+##  Datasets
+The following datasets were used (sourced from [Instacart Online Grocery Shopping Dataset 2017](https://www.instacart.com/datasets/grocery-shopping-2017) via Kaggle, accessed 27.05.2025):

+- **Orders**
+- **Products**
+- **Departments**
+- **Orders_Products_Prior**
+- **Customers** (synthetic dataset provided by Career Foundry)

+---

+##  Tools & Libraries
+This project was executed in **Python (Jupyter Notebook)** using the following libraries:

+- **Pandas** → data analysis
+- **NumPy** → numerical/mathematical operations
+- **Seaborn** → data visualisation
+- **Matplotlib** → data visualisation
+- **SciPy** → statistical analysis

+---

+##  Folder Structure

+- ** Project Management** → Contains the project brief
+- ** Scripts** → Python scripts and Jupyter Notebooks
+- ** Analysis** → Reports, test files, and visualisation outputs
+- ** Sent to Client** → Final Excel report deliverable

+---

+## Deliverables
+- Data cleaning and preparation pipeline
+- Exploratory Data Analysis (EDA) reports
+- Visualisations highlighting customer purchasing behaviour
+- Final client-ready **Excel report** with actionable insights

+---